-This fantastic resource https://healthpolicy.ucla.edu/programs/health-data/trainings/Documents/tw\cba23.pdf Is a great source of information for designing and planning key informant interviews, and internet searches for Key Informant Interview Methods will yield many more such articles.
+This fantastic resource https://healthpolicy.ucla.edu/programs/health-data/trainings/Documents/tw_cba23.pdf Is a great source of information for designing and planning key informant interviews, and internet searches for Key Informant Interview Methods will yield many more such articles.
 These interviews can come in many shapes and sizes, and a lot depends on what information you want, and who you have the opportunity to speak to.
 However, a lot can be learned by asking the right questions of the right people, and these interviews can serve as a launching pad to many of your subsequent research and monitoring efforts.

-Process #3 Pros Cons Frequency Tool(s) Refs

-(3) Full Season Track Counts Less manpower intensive than night-time saturation monitoring; Less costly than night-time monitoring; Provides a total number of nesting attempts per night; Can provide data on nesting success; On small / remote beaches may be done with a drone; Can provide spatial (GPS) nest location data Does not distinguish by individuals; Cannot provide clutch frequency data; May not detect species differences; May not detect nesting success accurately Annual Foot patrols, ATVs or Vehicles 10, 11, 16, 20, 23, 33, 37,
+Process #3 Pros Cons Frequency Tool(s) Refs Less manpower intensive than night-time saturation monitoring; Less costly than night- time monitoring; Provides a total number of nesting attempts per night; Can provide data c nesting success; On small / remote beaches ma be done with a drone; Can provide spatial (GPS nest location data detect species Annual Foot patrols, ATVs or Vehicles 10, 11, 16, 20, 23, 33, 37,

-Description on